Can a Bitaxe Really Find a Block?

 The formula, one more time:

-Network hashrates as of May 2026 (these change daily — verify on miningpoolstats.stream):
+Network hashrates as of mid-2026 (these change constantly — verify current values on our live Network Radar or miningpoolstats.stream):

 Bitaxe Ultra (0.5 TH/s) — the entry point